If there’s one thing we can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic equals more money.

 The competition for the big keywords that deliver hundreds of thousands of visitors each month is ridiculous.
 But not only that, those keywords are continuously being fought over by the biggest SEO firms and experts in the world.

-SEO is more cutthroat than Game of Thrones, but there is still a way for you, the little guy, to compete and get your content noticed by the search engines.
+But there is still a way for you, the little guy, to compete and get your content noticed by the search engines.

 One way is to look for the “sweet spot”.

 The sweet spot is when a keyword (or a group of related keywords) has total traffic between 100 and 1,000 unique visitors per month and the existing results are less than satisfying to the searcher.

 If you go for keywords with this amount of monthly searches and not the bigger, scarier keywords with thousands of visits per month, you’re going to have a much easier time and see success much earlier.
 These are the keywords that are currently under-served and will continue to be under-served in today’s search engines.